rs=w_1280 (1)

 Functional Incontinence: Changes to your pelvic floor may result in different types of incontinence, however changes or injury to other areas of your body can also affect your ability to get to the bathroom in a timely manner.
 Factors that may affect your ability to make it the bathroom in time include general muscle weakness, poor balance and coordination, dysfunctional movement patterns, or even a cluttered household.
 Through physical therapy, you can regain the strength to move around more readily and independently.

 While urinary incontinence can feel embarrassing and prevent you from enjoying events and activities, there is so much that can be done in pelvic health physical therapy to address and relieve this issue.
 If you are experiencing any symptoms of urinary leakage, contact us to schedule an appointment with a trained pelvic health physical therapist.
-Please call (312) 643-1555 or email info@dynamic-PT.com.
+Please call (312) 643-1555 or email [email protected].